The Beatrice Inn

 The Beatrice Inn was a restaurant and former nightclub in New York City.
-It was owned and run by Angie Mar.
-The Beatrice Inn opened in the 1920s as a speakeasy which became an Italian restaurant from the 1950s.
+It opened in the 1920s as a speakeasy which became an Italian restaurant from the 1950s.
 From 2006 to 2009, it was a prominent nightclub but was shut down by law enforcement and reopened as a Spanish restaurant a year later.
 In 2012, Vanity Fair editor Graydon Carter assumed ownership of The Beatrice Inn.
-Carter sold the business to the restaurant's executive chef Mar in 2016.
+Carter sold the business to the restaurant's executive chef Angie Mar in 2016.
 The restaurant closed in December 2020.

 History

 Established in the 1920s in the West Village of Lower Manhattan in New York City, The Beatrice Inn was originally a speakeasy.
 In the 1950s, owners Elsie and Ubaldo Cardia turned it into a restaurant serving Italian cuisine.
 In late 2006, The Beatrice Inn was purchased by disk jockey Paul Sevigny, graffiti artist Andrew and restaurateur Matt Abramcyk.
 It became a nightclub described by The Wall Street Journal as "the default West Village boite for 'Page Six'-caliber starlets, enterprising NYU students, and fashion types."
 In April 2009, it was raided and shut down by the Mayor's Office of Special Enforcement, following numerous noise complaints from residents living near The Beatrice Inn.
 The New York Times also reported that the club owed $23,000 in fines.
 Following its closure, a "Free the Beatrice Party" was organised by Sevigny at the nearby Cooper Square Hotel.
 Sevigny also announced plans to open a new club and restaurant in SoHo.
 In August 2015, Morgan Peterson of Harper's Bazaar listed The Beatrice Inn as one of "New York's Most Historic Nightclubs".

 In 2010, the building was purchased and refurbished into a Spanish tapas restaurant by restaurateur Cobi Levy.
 In July 2012, the restaurant was bought over by Vanity Fair editor Graydon Carter with his partners Emil Varda and Brett Rasinski.
 Carter sold The Beatrice Inn to executive chef Angie Mar in August 2016 and it was reopened in September 2016.
 The Beatrice Inn closed in December 2020.
 The restaurant had four executive chefs from 2012 till its closure.
 Brian Nasworthy left for Picholine in early 2013 and was replaced by Aaron Zebrook.
 Angie Mar took over as executive chef in October 2013.